Equinor ASA – Annual report – 31 December 2024

 Note 25 – Leases

-The most important matters in understanding the key sources of estimation uncertainty are described in
+The most important matters in understanding the key sources of estimation uncertainty are described in each of the following notes:

 Note 3 – Climate change and energy transition